Revolutionizing the safety business with digital intelligens

-To meet customers’ needs and future expectations, Stanley Security AS and Safe4 Security Group unite forces and competencies.
-Our total surroundings will eventually be digitized and online using sensor technology.
+To meet customers’ needs and future expectations, Stanley Security AS and Safe4 Security Group AS unite forces and competencies.
+Our surroundings will eventually be digitalized and online using sensor technology.
 This also includes solutions for security and safety where regulatory and privacy issues will become important framework conditions.

-No supplier will be able to solve these tasks solely, and the future will require collaboration and ability to think in a new way and outside the box.
+No supplier will be able to solve these tasks solely, and the future will require collaboration and ability to think in new ways, outside of the box.
 The co-location of the two Alarm Receiving Centres is a direct consequence of this.
 For several years, the two companies have discussed the development of future Security and Alarm Receiving Services.
-The co-location will improve the offer to the customer and the value added optimized.
+The co-location will improve the offer to the customer and the value added will be optimized.

 The companies will operate with each of their certified Alarm Receiving Services, on their own technological infrastructure, but within the same certified building.

 Together, the companies have great ambitions to focus on future alarm processing services.
-By use of digital intelligence, they want to simplify and improve the everyday lives of their customers.
+By use of digital intelligence, both wish to simplify and improve the everyday lives of their customers.
 With this technology, they combine ambitions to develop new and exciting business areas and, not least, offer competitive prices.

--It is especially within welfare and care we together see a great potential for cooperation over the next few years.
-Technologically, the companies complement each other already, while it is easy to distribute the roles in joint deliveries.
+– It is especially within welfare and care we see a great potential for cooperation over the next few years.
+Technologically, the companies complement eachother already, while it is easy to distribute the roles in joint deliveries.
 There are also major movements within the areas of In-home delivery and In-store delivery.
 These are two areas that will characterize product deliveries largely from production to consumer, and that will place great demands on monitoring and privacy.
-Here we will work together to find the most optimal solutions to deliver across the industrial and private sphere, says Kraft.
+Here, we will work together to find the most optimal solutions to deliver across the industrial and private sphere, says Kraft.

--Another important issue in the new market is the rapid development in technology and the fusion of service areas.
+– Another important issue in the new market is the rapid development in technology and the fusion of service areas.
 Customers will search for platforms that can offer comprehensive solutions.
-In the future one will expect both security, welfare and smart home solutions being delivered in a common interface.
-We as professional operators must be able to follow companies and individuals as they move in this landscape.
-The market will expect services to function 24/7 and across architecture, says Winther Knudsen.
+In the future, one will expect both security, welfare and smart home solutions being delivered in a common interface.
+We, as professional operators, must be able to follow companies and individuals as they move in this landscape.
+The market will expect services to function 24/7 and across architectures, says Winther Knudsen.

-The companies' management believes that the development, not least in sensor technology, NarrowBand IoT and pattern recognition, will help both new services develop, but also a strengthening of the quality of existing services.
+The companies’ management believes that the development, particularly in sensor technology, NarrowBand IoT and pattern recognition, will help both new services to develop, but also a strengthening of the quality of existing services.
 In the future, in practice, most of our surroundings can be linked to a service with sensor technology.